-Finally, we report that in 2023 ICF joined Assomac (the National Association of Manufacturers of Footwear, Leather Goods and Tannery Technology), part of the Confindustria System, and is a member of Federmacchine.
-Assomac brings together and represents Italian manufacturers of machinery for all stages of industrial production in the leather sector (footwear, leather goods, furs, automotive, furniture and clothing) and aims to support the interests of its member companies and promote their business globally.
+In 2023, ICF joined Assomac (the National association of manufacturers of technologies for footwear, leather goods and tanning), part of the Confindustria System, which brings together and represents Italian manufacturers of machinery for all phases of industrial production in the leather sector (footwear, leather goods, fur, automotive, furniture and clothing).
+Its mission is to support the interests of member companies and promote their business globally.
+ICF's CEO has been a member of the General Council since December 2024.